crev-dev/cargo-crev/crev-lib/rc/doc/editing-trust.md

 using `crev` system, other people will most probably use it to judge you, your other work, etc.

+By creating and publishing proofs, you implicitly agree to other people freely using them.

 ## Data fields

 * `trust` - trust level; possible values: